Group Fitness Hiring

 Tryout process

-Level one and level two tryouts will take place at the Nicholas Recreation Center, from 12 – 12:30pm on Saturday, November 2 and 12 – 2:30 on Saturday, November 9.
+Level one and level two tryouts will take place at the Nicholas Recreation Center, from noon – 2:30pm on two dates: Saturday, October 25 and Saturday, November 1.

 Training & Mentoring Program

-- Co-lead with a current Mind-Body instructor for one class each week during the Spring 2025 semester.
+• Co-lead with a current Mind-Body instructor for one class each week during the spring 2026 semester.

 This is an accordion element with a series of buttons that open and close related content panels.